AdaCore/gnatstudio/docs/users_guide/main_window.rst

   match, regular expression, or fuzzy matching).
 These modes are similar to the ones used in the omni-search (see :ref:`omni_search`).

 * The next entry is :guilabel:`Revert filter`.
 When you select this option, lines that do not match the filter are displayed, instead of the default behavior of displaying ones that match the filter.
-You can also enable this mode temporarily by beginning the filter with the string `not:`.
-For example, a filter in the :guilabel:`Locations` view saying `not:warning` hides all warning messages.
+You can also enable this mode temporarily by beginning the filter with the string :samp:`not:`.
+For example, a filter in the :guilabel:`Locations` view saying :samp:`not:warning` hides all warning messages.

 * Select the last entry, :guilabel:`Whole word`, when you only want to match full words, not substrings.